 Exploring relationship among sTRess, Isolation, and Physical activity (TRIP) in older adults living with HIV/AIDS

-This exploratory study identified modifiable psychosocial risk factors in older PLWH and laying the foundation for the development of novel, evidence-based self-management interventions for this population.
+This exploratory study identified modifiable psychosocial risk factors in older PLWH and laid the foundation for the development of novel, evidence-based self-management interventions for this population.